wasp-sweden/wara-sw-tech-tools/README.md

 # Dashboard

-The dashboard is the primary way to view results.
-Project scripts can include a `dash` script using the TEP library Plotly Dash to create dashboard components.
+The dashboard is the primary way to graphically view results.
+Project scripts can include a `dash` script using the TEP (Tool Exploration Platform) library Plotly Dash to create dashboard components.
-The following is an excerpt from the V.A.C.C.I.N.A.T.E. dash script:
+The following is an excerpt from the V.A.C.C.I.N.A.T.E. dash script that can be used as an example.

 ```python
 subjects = ["cassandra"]